Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Applications and Examples

 \begin{proof} Proof of reflexivity and smoothness is exhaustive using Macaulay 2 \cite{Mac2} and Theorem~\ref{thm: quasismooth}.\footnote{The Macaulay2 code is available at \href{http://www.ualberta.ca/~favero/code.html}{www.ualberta.ca/\~{}favero/code.html} } The rest follows directly from Corollary~\ref{cor: smooth reflexive}. \end{proof}

-In the appendix, we give a table giving the weights of $X_\Sigma$, the Picard lattice of the resolved generic member of the anti-canonical family (taken from \cite{Bel02}), and the reflexive polytope $\Delta$ (indexed by Sage in the {\tt LatticePolytope} package) for all 95 items on Reid's list.

-\begin{remark} There are, in fact, 104 weighted projective 3-spaces such that the generic member of the complete anti-canonical linear system $\mathcal Z_{w, \Sigma}$ is smooth.
-Indeed, in dimension 2 and 3 this is equivalent to $\op{Conv}(\Xi)$ being reflexive where $F_\Xi$ is the complete anti-canonical linear system.
-In higher dimensions this is no longer true.
-An excellent summary of the intricate relationship between polytopes and generic smoothness can be found in Section 2.4 of \cite{AC15}. \end{remark}

-\begin{remark} The weighted projective space $X_\Sigma = \P(a_1:a_2:a_3:a_4)$ is Gorenstein if and only if $a_i$ divides $\sum a_i$ for all $i$.
+The weighted projective space $X_\Sigma = \P^3(a_1,a_2,a_3,a_4)$ is Gorenstein if and only if $a_i$ divides $\sum a_i$ for all $i$.
 This is also equivalent to $\nabla_\Sigma$ being reflexive, in which case $\Delta = \nabla_\Sigma^\circ$.
-Hence, precisely the first 14 weighted-projective spaces on the list are Gorenstein.
+Only the first 14 weighted-projective spaces on Reid's list are Gorenstein.
 The remaining 81 non-Gorenstein weighted-projective spaces have generic anti-canonical hypersurfaces which are birational to generic anti-canonical hypersurfaces in a (different) Gorenstein Fano toric variety.
-Furthermore, after crepantly resolving, the associated stacks are derived equivalent and generically smooth. \end{remark}
+After crepantly resolving, the associated stacks are derived equivalent and generically smooth.

-\begin{remark} There are several cases that yield the same $\Delta$.
-To be precise, we have the following table:
+There are several weighted-projective 3-spaces that correspond to the same $\Delta$.
+Using the indexing of reflexive polytopes in \cite{Sage}, we organize these cases into the following table:

-In particular, all such families are point-wise birational and derived equivalent after resolving. \end{remark}
+In particular, all families in the same row are pointwise birational and derived equivalent after resolving.